log in to manage your profile and account

 By: Breaking News Staff

-DAYTON — A Montgomery County grand jury found that three Dayton police officers acted lawfully in an officer-involved shooting that injured a 19-year-old.
+DAYTON — A Montgomery County grand jury found that three Dayton police officers acted lawfully in an officer-involved shooting that injured a 19-year-old Jefferson Twp. man.

-The grand jury declined to indict the officers in incident, according to the Montgomery County Prosecutor's Office.
+The grand jury declined to indict the officers — identified following the incident as detectives Dave House and Jason Rhodes and patrolman William Overholtz — according to the Montgomery County Prosecutor's Office.

 During law enforcement blitz on July 18, noticed a vehicle with excessive tint and a license plate that was not registered to the vehicle.
 When officers attempted a traffic stop, the vehicle drove off.

 The Ohio State Highway Patrol was assisting in the blitz and used its air patrol to follow the vehicle and give police its location.

 The vehicle pulled up to a second vehicle and the driver of the first vehicle got into the second one.